Recoskie/JDasm/README.md

 Supports MacOS/iPhone binaries, and also MacOS/iPhone Universal binaries.

-If you wish to analyze an iPhone applications you need to download the IPA for the iPhone program.
+To analyze iPhone applications you need to download the IPA file for the iPhone program.
 The IPA file stores application files in a zip file.
 You then have to decompress the IPA file as a zip file.
 This creates a folder called payload.
 In the folder payload you then can open the main Mac binary using JDisassembly.

 Supports .efi boot binaries and boot sector disassembly.